by Kelly R. Smith

-It’s fair to say that there is nothing quite as emblematic of Thanksgiving as that prince of birds — the turkey.
-It didn’t make it to be the national bird as Ben Franklin lobbied for, but it did make it to being the savory symbol of one of our favorite national holidays.
+It’s fair to say that there is nothing quite as emblematic of Thanksgiving and Christmas dinner as that prince of birds — the turkey.
+It didn’t make it to be the national bird though Ben Franklin lobbied for it, but it did make it to being the savory symbol of two of our favorite national holidays.

-That said, the preparation can cause severe anxiety.
+That said, the preparation can cause severe anxiety just as holiday season loneliness can.
 It’s far too easy to get it wrong; too dry, undercooked, or overcooked.
 Let’s look at 10 common turkey cooking mistakes.

 Not Thawing the Turkey Long Enough

 This is a very common mistake, especially for those first-timers.
-This mistake will lead to forehead slapping and a mad attempt to finish the thawing process in a sink full of warm water.
+This mistake will lead to forehead slapping and a mad attempt to finish the thawing process in a sink full of warm or cool water.
+Now which was it again?

 Over-Brining the Bird

-Many recipes call for brining — soaking in a solution of salt and spice.
+Many recipes call for brining — soaking in a solution of salt and spice which is a snap to do with an herb brine kit.
 However, many of the most available commercially-produced turkeys, such as frozen Butterball birds, have already been pre-treated with a solution of salt and spices.
 This is done in order to stretch out the shelf life, not necessarily to please your palate.
+That’s why the brine kit is a better idea; it’s specially prepared for flavor, not storage.

 If you do this again (just because the recipe says so), you will end up with a salty bird indeed.
 Just check the label before you proceed.
-On the one hand, if the producers have already done it, you have less work to do.
-On the other hand, you can’t hand-pick your favorite spices.
-Keep this in mind when you are shopping.
+On the one hand, if the producers have already done it, you have less work to do albeit while sacrificing some flavor.
+On the other hand, it’s a real chore hand-pick your favorite spices.

 Not Drying the Turkey Sufficiently